parse-community/docs/Migrating-an-Existing-Parse-App.md

 ## 5. Files

 When using Parse Server, any new file you create will be saved on [the data store you select through the files adapter](http://blog.parse.com/announcements/hosting-files-on-parse-server/) (MongoDB, S3, ...).
 However, when you migrate your application to your own MongoDB instance, your existing files are still in Parse's hosted service.
 As long as you specify the correct `fileKey`, Parse Server knows exactly how to access them, so they will keep working just fine.
+Files uploaded by Parse Server clients are not yet accessible by Parse.com clients as of this writing.

 Parse's S3 bucket will be turned down on January 28th, 2017, which means those files will need to be migrated before that date.
 We have [a plan](https://github.com/ParsePlatform/parse-server/wiki/Files-Migration) and we're currently working on a set of tooling to help you migrate all the existing files referenced by your application to your own backing store.
 Stay tuned!